fusionlanguage/fut/doc/getting-started.md

 As you can see, `fut` simply rewrites your code in different languages.

-Now, you may wonder why the code _does not print_ the message in the console?
+Now, you may wonder why the "Hello, world" code _does not print_ the message in the console?
 That's because Fusion was never intended to be used to write complete programs.
 What you write are reusable components aka libraries.
 In this minimal example we have a class with one method that returns a string.
 All the languages mentioned above can easily call this method.
 For example, this is how you could use it from C: